 Certain medications, mainly nonsteroidal anti-inflammatory drugs (NSAIDs), have been linked to the inflamed colon in some people.
 Older people and people with a history of long-term use of NSAIDs appear to be at the highest risk of developing this type of colitis.

 Even though there are different types of colitis with different causes, most of the symptoms are the same:

 Treatment for colitis may vary depending on the cause.
 If it’s caused by an allergy to a certain food or side effect from a drug, your doctor will recommend removing the food from your diet or changing medication.

-Most types of colitis are treated using medication and changes to your diet.
-The goal of treatment for colon inflammation is to reduce the inflammation causing your symptoms.
+Most types of colitis are treated using medication and changes to diet.
+The goal of treatment for colon inflammation is to reduce the inflammation-causing symptoms.

 Medications used to treat colitis may include:

 - anti-inflammatory drugs, such as corticosteroids and aminosalicylates